 - Mountain walking in Oman, the `Jewel of Arabia`

-- Trekking the Jabal Akhdar Circuit
+- Trekking in the Jabal Akhdar region

 - The `balcony`walk above Wadi Nakhr